 We are at a crossroads where important choices need to be made.
 As designers, we’re obliged to revisit the way we design products, create services and approach built environments, making zero emissions a priority.
 The alternative is the status quo and its consequences.

-Join us for “Design for Climate Change” in collaboration with Pivot Design Group, and Sidewalk Labs on Nov 7th, 2019, 6:00 pm to 8:30 pm.
+Join us for “Design for Climate Action” in collaboration with Pivot Design Group, and Sidewalk Labs on Nov 7th, 2019, 6:00 pm to 8:30 pm.

 Let’s discuss at DesignMeets where we’ll hear from people rethinking the way we think and design for climate change.

 Tickets will be available for purchase in January.
 This includes access to the event, networking, and light refreshments with an open bar.

 Hélène is an expert consumer and market researcher with a history that spans many categories within the sustainability and resilience front including the renewal of local and healthy food systems, solid waste diversion and food waste reduction, water conservation, energy conservation and renewable energy.

 Her experience includes working on local, national and international fronts with large and small size public and private sector organizations.
 This wide scope of work is continually being enriched by volunteer activities that include FoodShare Toronto (former) and Toronto Food Policy Council (past chair).

 Hélène’s work on solid waste started with the introduction of the Blue Box in Ontario.
 From that point onwards she has helped municipalities around the province and across the country to marry householder behaviour with diversion services.
 In addition to classic recyclables, this included household organics, leaf and yard waste, household hazardous waste, E-waste and unwanted textiles/apparel.